 Pro Tip

-The walk to the Hassan II Mosque is flat and scenic along the water.
-However, there is very little shade.
-So, if you’re visiting in summer, it may be smarter to take a quick 5-minute petit taxi to the mosque, then walk back toward the port later in the day when temperatures cool down.
+The walk to the Hassan II Mosque is flat and scenic along the water, although there is very little shade.
+During summer, many visitors prefer taking a quick 5 minute petit taxi to the mosque before walking back toward the port later in the day once temperatures cool down.

 Best Things to Do Near Casablanca Port (On Your Own)

-Since the port is so close to the heart of the city, it’s easy to have an incredible adventure in Morocco without booking a ship tour.
-In fact, many of the top sights can be explored independently.
-So, here are some of the best ways to spend your time on your own.
+Since the port sits so close to the heart of the city, it’s easy to visit many of the top sights without booking a ship tour.
+Many cruise visitors prefer going on their own, so here are some of the best ways to spend your time in port.

 Top Things to Do Solo Near Casablanca Port